mikepan/GameEngineBook/text/07-Scripting.md

 ### OOP - Object-Oriented Programming

 Since games deal with 3D world objects, it makes sense to use a language that is oriented to them.
 The game engine itself is written in C++, a very strong and object-oriented language, and Python OOP capabilities let you handle the game data in a Python-native way.
-It reflects in the game engine objects having their own set of functions and variables directly accessed from a Python API (to be explained later in this chapter in the section "Using the Game Engine API[md]Application Programming Interface").
+It reflects in the game engine objects having their own set of functions and variables directly accessed from a Python API (to be explained later in this chapter in the section "Using the Game Engine API - Application Programming Interface").

 In the Python code, you can (and will) create your own classes, modules, and elements.
 For example, you may want to control some 3D elements as a group defined by your code.
 It will make it easy to get to all of them at once.
 Therefore, you can have a custom class that will store all the related objects you want to access and preserve some properties as a group.